Artificial Intelligence Glossary

 Low-Rank Adaptation (LoRA)

-An efficient fine-tuning method that adds small trainable layers to a frozen base model instead of updating all parameters.
+An efficient fine-tuning method that adds small trainable layers to frozen models, enabling faster customization with minimal computational cost.

 M